First city in the U.S. to ban plastic bags in food establishments and retailers (Checkout Bag Ordinance)

 Help non-compliant retailers and food establishments get a friendly reminder.

-The $0.10 charge per bag reduced the number of disposable bags used by over 70%.
-There has also been a noticeable amount of less trash in the streets.
+The $0.10 charge per bag reduced the number of disposable bags used by over 70% and reduced trash in the streets.

 Jack Macy, Commercial Zero Waste Coordinator at San Francisco Department of the Environment, (415) 355-3751, firstname.lastname@example.org